GusGitMath/QuickGames/README.md

-Some random small games I made.
+# Small Games Collection

+This repository contains a few small games I created for fun.
+Each game is simple, but they demonstrate some basic concepts in programming and randomization.

+## Games Overview

-DICE ROLL
+### DICE ROLL

-Code I wrote that takes in m dice and rolls them m times.
+This program simulates rolling `m` dice `m` times.
+It provides the following features:
-It can return a list of all the rolls, frequency of the values rolled, and a histogram.
+- **Roll Results:** Returns a list of all the rolls.
+- **Frequency Analysis:** Shows the frequency of each value rolled.
+- **Histogram:** Plots a histogram of the roll results.

-GUESS NUMBER
+### GUESS THE NUMBER

-A small game, just guess the number!
+A classic number guessing game.
+The objective is simple: guess the randomly generated number!

-RANDOM WALK
+### RANDOM WALK

-Code similar to DICE ROLL but is based on a random step of either moving forward or backward.
+Similar in concept to the DICE ROLL, this program simulates a random walk.
+The walk consists of a series of steps where each step can either move forward or backward.

+## Credits

-If you found this helpful please give credit to Math & Physics Fun with Gus.
+If you find these games helpful or interesting, please consider giving credit to *Math & Physics Fun with Gus*.

-Thank you.
+Thank you for your support!